fp7-ofelia/ocf/src/doc/expedient/source/user/tutorial.rst

 you.
 Here you can download the provate key that you can use to login to your PlanetLab nodes.
 Use the given login username to login to the PlanetLab nodes.

-When you are done, click "Done" to go back to the detail page.
+When you are done, click :guilabel:`Done` to go back to the detail page.
 You can always come back here later to edit your slice.

 Start the Slice
 ...............

 At this point nothing has been created at the actual resource aggregates themselves.
-To start your slice, click on "Start Slice".
+To start your slice, click on :guilabel:`Start Slice`.

 Stop the Slice
 ..............

-Click "Stop Slice" to free the resources associated with your slice at the resource aggregates.
+Click :guilabel:`Stop Slice` to free the resources associated with your slice at the resource aggregates.